ucd-dare/EI-Drive/README.md

 Clear visualization makes the results highly visible and easy to interpret.

-## 🚗 Open-Source Edge-Intelligence Autonomous Driving Platform
+## 1️⃣ Open-Source Edge-Intelligence Autonomous Driving Platform

 An open-source platform provides solution for joint simulation of edge communication and cooperative perception, aimed at safe and efficient cooperative driving automation.

-- 🏙️ **Full-stack AV**: A full pipeline encompassing environment, sensing, perception, planning, and control.
+- 🌞 **AV pipeline**: A full-stack pipeline encompassing environment, sensing, perception, planning, and control.
-- 🔧 **Cooperative perception**: Flexible cooperative perception with customizable agents, methods, tasks, and visualization.
+- 📸 **Cooperative perception**: Flexible cooperative perception with customizable agents, methods, tasks, and visualization.
-- 🌍 **Transmission model**: Simulate the key characteristics of data transmission between the edge agents, interacting seamlessly with the perception module.
+- 📡 **Transmission model**: Simulate the key characteristics of data transmission between the edge agents, interacting seamlessly with the perception module.

 **Documentation:** [EI-Drive API Documents]().

 **Looking for more techincal details?
 Check our report here!
 [Paper link]()**

+## 2️⃣ Experiment Demo

-## Prerequisites
+## 3️⃣ Prerequisites

 Clone the repository: